nhayward/BookLightEditorial/user/pages/06.blog/developmental-edit-copyedit-or-proofread-which-level-of-editing-is-right-for-me/item.md

 title: 'Developmental Edit, Copyedit, or Proofread: Which Level of Editing Is Right for Me?'
 date: '08-01-2018 00:00'
 metadata:
-    description: 'Copyeditor, Laura Dennison, discusses the different types of editing: developmenal (content) editing, copyediting, and proofreading.
+    description: 'Copyeditor, Laura Dennison, discusses the different types of editing: developmental (content) editing, copyediting, and proofreading.
 She helps you figure out what type of editing is right for your manuscript as you prepare to publish or query.'
 taxonomy:
     category:
         - blog